Biology test “Natural communities. Test work “Natural communities Test natural communities of the native land

 5) owl

-7. At the establishment between the body and its role in the ecosystem.
+7. Establish a correspondence between the organism and its role in the ecosystem.

 Organism